-OFFICE OF THE GOVERNOR – News Release – State launches collaborative plan for early childhood educationPosted on Jan 30, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR – News Release – State launches collaborative plan for early childhood educationPosted on Jan 30, 2019 in Latest Department News, Office of the Governor Press Releases

 Link to photos here

 Link to video here

 HONOLULU – Gov. David Ige and state leaders launched the first-ever Hawai‘i Early Childhood State Plan 2019-2024 with the signing of an agreement between state government leaders to work together to implement the plan.
 The comprehensive, widely accepted plan aims to guide public and private efforts to improve the lives of keiki and their families.